Transfer Learning for Contextual Multi-armed Bandits: Numerical experiments

-We proceed to investigate the roles of the parameters that control transfer learning from the source domain.
-Let us first consider the dependence of the regret on the number of the auxiliary samples $n_P$.
-Figure~\ref{fig:reg_P}~(a) displays the mean and standard deviation of the regret vs.~the auxiliary sample size $n_P$.
-As one can see, there is a clear gap between the regret of our procedure and the ABSE algorithm.
-Naturally, one expects the improvement to increase as we collect more auxiliary data, which is reflected in the plot.
-Next, we move on to study how the degree of covariate shift affects the effectiveness of transfer learning.
-Figure~\ref{fig:reg_P}~(b) depicts the mean and standard deviation of the regret vs.~the transfer exponent $\gamma$.
-It can be seen from the plot that the regret grows as $\gamma$ increases (which means that $P_{X}$ and $Q_{X}$ are more distinct).
-Hence, it confirms our theoretical guarantees regarding the impact of the transfer exponent.
+We proceed to investigate the roles of the parameters that govern transfer learning from source domains.
+Let us begin by studying the influence of the sample size of the source dataset $n_P$.
+Set $K=2$.
+Figure~\ref{fig:reg_P}~(a) displays the regret vs.~the source sample size $n_P$.
+As one can see, there is an evident gap between the regret of our procedure and that of the ABSE algorithm.
+Naturally, one can anticipate an increasingly noticeable improvement as we collect more source data, a trend clearly reflected in the plot.
+Next, we move on to explore how the degree of covariate shift affects the effectiveness of transfer learning.
+Figure~\ref{fig:reg_P}~(b) depicts the regret vs.~the transfer exponent~$\gamma$.
+It can be seen from the plot that the regret grows as the transfer exponent $\gamma$ increases (which means that $P_{X}$ and $Q_{X}$ are more distinct).
+Hence, this observation confirms our theoretical guarantees regarding the impact of the transfer exponent.
 Moreover, let us examine the influence of the exploration coefficient $\kappa$.
-Figure~\ref{fig:reg_P}~(c) plots the mean and standard deviation of the regret vs.~the probability that the auxiliary policy selects arm $1$ in the source data.
-As predicted by our theories, we can see the regret curve exhibits a U shape with roughly mirror-symmetry.
-In particular, it attains its minimum when $\mu(1) = 1/2$, which corresponds to the case where the exploration coefficient $\kappa = 1$.
+Figure~\ref{fig:reg_P}~(c) plots the regret vs.~the probability that arm $1$ is pulled in the source data.
+As predicted by our theories, we can see that the regret curve exhibits a U shape with rough mirror symmetry.
+In particular, it reaches its minimum when $\mu(1) = 1/2$, corresponding to the case $\kappa = 1$.